SignalK/specification/gitbook-docs/request_response.md

 ## WS and other non-http protocols

-The exact format of the message for a specific request is definted elsewhere in the specification.
+The exact format of the message for a specific request is defined elsewhere in the specification.

 A request should include the `context` when appropriate and must include a client generated `requestId`.
 The `requestId` is a string and it must be a v4 uuid.
 It will always be included in any response to the request by the server.